Hard Day, Easy Dinner

-The quarter is for reference--this is the shot I texted to Kirk to get an assessment of its suture-worthiness.
-Decided to let Nurse Dad patch it up with Steri-Strips when he got home from work.
-Might scar, but ultimately not worth an ER trip for two stitches.
+The quarter is for reference — this is the shot I texted to Kirk to get an assessment of its suture-worthiness.
+In the end we decided to let Nurse Dad patch it up with Steri-Strips when he got home from work.
+He might have a scar, but it’s ultimately not worth an ER trip for two stitches.
 Lots of (understandable) crying, especially when I had to clean it.
-At least this injury is proof of a fun childhood--one apparently filled with rope swings in the woods.
+At least this injury is proof of a fun childhood — one apparently filled with rope swings in the woods.
 Crazy rope swings that slam you into trees, but hey.
 That's freedom for you.

 Other irritations: a backordered faucet with a side of terrible customer service, scheduling problems at work (note: I am not paid to work in July and August, so I'm basically donating my time to try to fix it), and a backed-up kitchen sink thanks to an intermittently functioning garbage disposal.

 No cooking for dinner, thank you very much.

 But an easy, delicious, and stress-free dinner from the summer garden?
 Finger sandwich platter:

 Working from the top and moving clockwise: